|Values are valid only on day of printing.|

 Distinguishing the diagnosis of FH from other causes of hyperlipidemia, such as familial defective apoB-100 and familial combined hyperlipidemia

 Familial hypercholesterolemia (FH) is an autosomal dominant disorder that is characterized by high levels of low-density lipoprotein (LDL) cholesterol and associated with premature cardiovascular disease and myocardial infarction.
-FH is caused by mutations in the LDLR gene, which encodes for the LDL receptor.
-LDLR mutations impair the ability of the LDL receptor to remove LDL cholesterol from plasma via receptor-mediated endocytosis, leading to elevated levels of plasma LDL cholesterol and subsequent deposition in the skin and tendons (xanthomas) and arteries (atheromas).
+FH is caused by variants in the LDLR gene, which encodes for the LDL receptor.
+LDLR variants impair the ability of the LDL receptor to remove LDL cholesterol from plasma via receptor-mediated endocytosis, leading to elevated levels of plasma LDL cholesterol and subsequent deposition in the skin and tendons (xanthomas) and arteries (atheromas).

-FH can occur in either the heterozygous or homozygous state, with 1 or 2 mutant LDLR alleles, respectively.
+FH can occur in either the heterozygous or homozygous state, with 1 or 2 variant LDLR alleles, respectively.
 In general, FH heterozygotes have 2-fold elevations in plasma cholesterol and develop coronary atherosclerosis after the age of 30.
 Homozygous FH individuals have severe hypercholesterolemia (>650 mg/dL) with the presence of cutaneous xanthomas prior to 4 years of age, childhood coronary heart disease, and death from myocardial infarction prior to 20 years of age.
 Heterozygous FH is prevalent among many different populations, with an approximate average worldwide incidence of 1 in 500 individuals, but as high as 1 in 67 to 1 in 100 individuals in some South African populations and 1 in 270 in the French Canadian population.
 Homozygous FH occurs at a frequency of approximately 1 in 1,000,000.

 Treatment is aimed at lowering plasma LDL levels and increasing LDL receptor activity.
-Identification of LDLR mutation(s) in individuals suspected of having FH helps to determine appropriate treatment.
+Identification of LDLR variant(s) in individuals suspected of having FH helps to determine appropriate treatment.
 FH heterozygotes are often treated with 3-hydroxy-3-methylglutaryl CoA reductase inhibitors (ie, statins), either in monotherapy or in combination with other drugs such as nicotinic acid and inhibitors of intestinal cholesterol absorption.
 Such drugs are generally not effective in FH homozygotes; treatment in these individuals may consist of LDL apheresis, portacaval anastomosis, and liver transplantation.

 An interpretive report will be provided.